x19290/go.vtbl.elementary/README.md

 This demo shows you a **Template Method Pattern** in the simplest form.

-I think **Virtual Method Dispatching** in Go is not so obvious that this demo makes sense.
+**Virtual *Method Dispatching** in Go is not so straightforward.
+I hope this demo helps you understand the how.

 1. [0impl/who-are-you.go](0impl/who-are-you.go)
    - one interface, one base struct, two derived structs